AxisCommunications/acap-native-sdk-examples/vdo-larod/README.md

 This application opens a client to VDO and starts fetching frames in the RGB or YUV format dependent on platform.
 Vdo is used to determine if a format is supported or not.
+The application also tries to show how to retrive frames from a viewarea.
 The application will try to get the same resolution as requested from VDO.
 The only limit is the min and max resolution received from VDO.
+It is possible to select how to adjust the image, if the model resolution can not be retrived from the camera without either center crop or scale to fit.
+Scale to fit is the recommended way when using 1:1 resolutions as in this case.
+The frames from vdo will then have black borders at the top and in the bottom.
+The frames will be the whole image scaled down from the native aspect ratio.
 When using this it is important to also check the image so it looks good on the used camera.

 Steps in application:

 1. Fetch image data from VDO.
-2. If needed preprocess the images (crop to the size required by the neural network (if needed), scale and color convert) using larod with either cpu-proc (libyuv) or ambarella-cvflow-proc backend.
+2. If needed preprocess the images (scale and color convert) using larod with cpu-proc (libyuv).
 3. Run inferences using the trained model on a specific chip with the preprocessing output as input on a larod backend specified by a command-line argument.
 4. Measure the total inference time (preprocessing and inference time) and determine if the framerate of the vdo streams needs to be adjusted.
 5. The model's confidence scores for the presence of person and car in the image are printed as the output.